Slytherin1112/PythonCurriculum/Syllabus/README.md

 ## Course Structure

-The boot camp will meet for twelve one and a half hour long sessions that feature an instructor.
-Most lectures will be feature a homework assignment that covers that day's materials.
+The boot camp will meet for twelve one and a half hour long sessions that are led by an instructor.
+Most lectures will feature a homework assignment covering that day's materials.
 At the end of the twelve lectures students will be given a week to work on group projects.
 During that week lectures will be replaced with open office hours in which lecturers and mentors may provide guidance for the group projects.